Recruiter swears at candidate. Gutter press outraged.

 To ramp-up the recession-fuelled pitchforking, they referred to Gary Chaplin as a “£200K a year recruitment consultant” because as we now know, the amount of money someone earns has a direct correlation to how much we hate them when they do something wrong.

-What does surprise me about this story is how delicate the tabloid press are when it comes to censoring swear words.
-Is reading ‘f**k’ any less offensive than reading ‘fuck’?
-Is having this word entering your consciousness actually capable of causing you genuine offence?
 I reckon most people have been told to fuck-off hundreds of times during their lives and as a result have become desensitised to the term.
-In fact I’d go as far as to suggest that calling someone stupid is more offensive.
+In fact I’d go as far as to suggest that calling someone stupid is more offensive than telling them to fuck off.

-More seriously, the aspect of this story I found most troubling is that Gary chose to deliver his rant to the candidate under the name of another recruiter – yet the press seemed to make very little of this.
+More seriously, the aspect of this story that I found most troubling is that Gary chose to deliver his rant to the candidate under the name of another recruiter – yet the press seemed to make very little of this.
 If I had Gary in an interview, that is the part of the story I’d want to get to the bottom of the most.
+And yes, I would potentially consider hiring Gary.

 His earnings alone suggest he’s reasonably good at what he does and having exchanged one or two comments with him on Twitter and having read an article about his views on social media, he came across reasonably well.
-OK, so he put in an email what 80% of us have said in our heads on those occasions when we get dumb job applications from candidates.
-We’re all human.

 But using a fake name?
 That’s what troubles me the most.